scaleoutsean/hcicollector/FAQ.md

 Things that can go wrong:

 - Grafana's source DB (instance of GraphiteDB): is Source working?
 Make sure of the type and name of your Grafana data source (in Grafana settings, make Graphite or Default or whatever is functional)
-- Dashboard's source: edit imported Dashboard and in Source pick the correct (Default or Graphite or whatever) Source that contains data to be visualized
+- Dashboard's source: edit imported Dashboard and in Source pick the correct (Default or Graphite or whatever) Source that contains GraphiteDB data to be visualized
+- Dashboard attempts to use wrong MVIP or cluster: delete pre-installed Dashboard, check source code for the dashboard (e.g. by browsing the HCICollector source code on Github) and look for SolidFire MVIP or cluster name.
+Replace those with your own MVIP or cluster name, copy the file to where other Dashboards are lcoated (`./grafana/...`) and rebuild Grafana container
-- Panels: due to changes in metric paths, a dashboard or panel from v0.7 may not work in v0.7.5.
+- Panels: due to changes in metric paths, a dashboard or panel from v0.7 may not work in (say) v0.7.5.
 Download the file from the right repo branch
-- Dashboard and Panel URLs: they get correctly set up on the fly by HCICollector install script, which uses the SolidFire MVIP you provide to spare you from doing that manually for every Dashboard or Panel.
-If you just import a dashboard, you may end up with URLs pointing to MVIP 192.168.1.30.
-You can correct them manually in Grafana or open the JSON file before and run a file-wide Search-and-Replace and then import that modified dashboard.
+- Metric path, URL or cluster name in Dashboard imported using the Grafana UI: things get correctly set up by the HCICollector install script, which uses the SolidFire MVIP you provide to spare you from doing that manually for every Dashboard or Panel.
+You can correct these details in text editor or Grafana and run a file-wide Search-and-Replace before you Import the dashboard (see other hints on how).

 ## How to monitor container volumes

 One way would be to duplicate existing dashboards and edit their queries to show only volumes owned by the Kubernetes storage provisioning account.
 NetApp Trident is often deployed to use the storage account name `trident`, but those who use several clusters could use dashboards with Account ID variables and manually added aliases that translate to the Account Name or even the Kubernetes cluster Name.

 The hard way would be to send native NetApp Trident performance metrics to Prometheus, add Prometheus to Grafana sources, and create a new dashboard for that source.
+HCICollector v0.7 and earlier does not use InfluxDB, so you'd have to have InfluxDB for that.

 ## How much disks capacity do I need for HCICollector's Graphite volume?